-Live edge shelves, reclaimed wood shelves, and fireplace mantels are very popular right now!
-Though we are very biased toward Redwood, there are a lot of woods to choose from when selecting a live edge shelf or mantel.
-Here at Dias Artistries, we cut almost 100% Redwood, so we offer mostly Redwood shelves and mantels.
-That said, we know a lot of suppliers, so we can find the other woods too.
-But so can you really, just search out the woods you want, and someone will likely come up.
+Live edge shelves, reclaimed wood shelves, and wood fireplace mantels are very popular right now!
+Though we are somewhat biased toward Redwood, there are a lot of woods to choose from when selecting a live edge shelf or mantel.
+Here at Redwood Burl, we cut mostly redwood.
+However, we do know a lot of suppliers, so we can usually find other woods too.

-If you are selecting a shelf or mantel for your home, these are some questions you may want to ask yourself :
+If you are selecting a shelf or mantel for your home, these are some questions you may want to ask yourself

 First, how do you want to hang your shelf or mantel?
-Do you want a floating shelf or mantel?, (Doesn’t show any brackets) Do you want natural wood brackets, metal brackets, or do you have your own brackets?
-This is important, as floating brackets are prettying inexpensive, and natural wood brackets, or metal brackets often have to be fitted to the width of the natural edge, and often a simple cut to the bracket can make up for any inconsistencies in the wood.
+Do you want a floating shelf or mantel?
+Do you want natural wood brackets, metal brackets, or another style?
+The type of brackets you prefer affects cost and ease of installation as well as appearance.
+Floating brackets are pretty inexpensive and only have to be fitted to the width of the natural edge of the shelf or mantel.
+Usually, a simple cut to the bracket can make up for any inconsistencies in the wood.
 Natural wood or metal brackets have to be fitted to the dimensions of the piece.

-Also, you need to ask yourself how wide and long the shelf or mantel will be.
-Natural edges rarely have uniform shape, thats what makes them so appealing.
+You also need to ask yourself how wide and long the shelf or mantel should be.
+Natural edges rarely have uniform shape – that’s what makes them so appealing.
 Because of this, measuring your space is very important.
-Try and find the maximum width and the minimum width your space needs.
-This way you can find a middle ground for your size and it won’t be too wide or narrow.
+Try to find the maximum and minimum width your space needs.
+This way you can find a middle ground and ensure your shelf or mantel won’t be too wide or narrow.
 Do this with the length as well.

-Another important aspect is the thickness.
+Another important aspect to consider is the thickness.
 This is really important when choosing how the shelf or mantel will hang.
-When you hang a shelf that is say 2″ thick, then you may want brackets that are also 2″ thick, and so on.
-When looking for a mantel, it is often suggested the width should be in a ratio to the hight of your ceiling.
+When you hang a shelf that is, for example, 2″ thick, then you may want brackets that are also 2″ thick.
+When looking for a mantel, many suggest that the width should be in a ratio to the height of your ceiling.
 The higher the ceiling, the thicker the piece should be.

 The finish is also important to consider.
 We recommend Danish Oil finish for most DIY homeowners.
 It’s easy to apply and even easier to maintain.
 We prep our raw material to a much higher standard than most other places that sell raw wood.
 We often sand our pieces to 60 grit, run them through industrial planners, and do our best to make the DIY homeowners experience a little easier.
-However, not all supplier do this, and often you will receive some pretty rough material, especially if you are buying at very cheap prices.
+However, not all suppliers do this, and often you will receive some pretty rough material, especially if you are buying at very cheap prices.
 If you have a rough, unworked piece, be prepared for a lot of sanding.
-You will need at the very least, a random orbital sander, 60 grit up to 220 grit sanding disks, a paint brush, Danish Oil, and likely a strong drill to finish and hang your shelf or mantel.
+You will need (at the very least) a random orbital sander, 60 grit to 220 grit sanding disks, a paint brush, Danish Oil, and likely a strong drill to finish and hang your shelf or mantel.

-If you are looking to have your piece custom finished, then there are a lot more options.
-We mostly spray lacquer and have many sheens available.
-Satin, semi gloss, and gloss.
+If you are looking to have your live edge shelves and mantels custom finished, then there are a lot more options.
+We mostly use spray lacquer and have many sheens available – satin, semi-gloss, and gloss.
 There are other finishes available too, but this is the most affordable and best looking by far.
 However, our oil finishes are a good choice if you want a more matte finish.